Accessibility links

 Email

 Under Email, optionally provide a contact email address.
-If you tick Display Email, the email address will be visible on the public site.
-Otherwise, it will only be visible in CMS.
+If you tick Display Email, the email address is displayed on the public site.
+Otherwise, it is only displayed in Pangea CMS.

-When Display Email is ticked, the email address is visible:
+When Display Email is ticked, the email address is displayed:

-Enable Display email only if you're happy to receive comment and opinion from readers.
+Tick Display email only if the author is happy to receive comment and opinion from readers.

 Facebook username and X (Twitter) handle

-Under Facebook username, optionally enter the username for your Facebook profile.
-If this field is filled, the Follow button will be visible on the public site.
+Under Facebook username, optionally enter the username for the author's Facebook profile.
+If this field is filled, the Follow button is displayed on the public site.

-Under X (Twitter) handle, optionally enter the handle (without @) for your X (Twitter) profile.
-If this field is filled, the Follow button will be visible on the public site.
+Under X (Twitter) handle, optionally enter the handle (without @) for the author's X (Twitter) profile.
+If this field is filled, the Follow button is displayed on the public site.

 The username / handle is available at the end of the public URL for the profile.